Skip to Content

 One such example is Amanda Ribas, a Brazilian MMA fighter competing in the UFC.
 Ribas has dedicated time to training in Lethwei in Thailand, which has contributed to her impressive striking arsenal and aggressive style.

-Can Lethwei beat Muay Thai?
+Can Lethwei Beat Muay Thai?

 Ultimately, the outcome of a fight between a Lethwei and Muay Thai fighter would be determined by each fighter’s ability to adapt their techniques, strategies, and mental preparedness to the situation.
 Skill and experience play significant roles in determining who would prevail.